MCE Resources

 Accurate and reliable level and pressure measurement are critical to safe and efficient industrial process control.
-In harsh industrial environments, these measurements often rely on the mechanical transfer of process conditions to a remote transmitter.
+In harsh industrial environments, these measurements often rely on diaphragm seal systems that separate the instrument from the process media while still allowing the process condition to be measured.

 Capillary-based diaphragm seals have traditionally filled this role.
-However, they can also introduce accuracy and maintenance challenges.
-As facilities push for higher reliability, tighter quality control, and reduced maintenance, the limitations of capillary systems become increasingly apparent.
+However, they can also introduce accuracy and maintenance challenges tied to temperature effects, response lag, mechanical vulnerability, and installation variability.

 Capillaries are often the hidden weak point in level and pressure measurement.

-Capillary-based diaphragm seals are designed to protect pressure instruments like gauges, transmitters, and switches from harsh process media.
+Capillary-based diaphragm seals are designed to protect pressure instruments such as gauges, transmitters, and switches from harsh process media.
 They work by separating the instrument from the process fluid with a flexible diaphragm, while a fluid-filled capillary tube transfers pressure to the sensor.

 Core failure and performance risks associated with capillaries include:

 The fill fluid expands and contracts as temperatures change.
-Outdoor conditions can cause the reading to drift even when the process stays the same, leading operators to think the process is changing when it isn’t.
+Outdoor conditions can cause the reading to drift even when the process stays the same, leading operators to think the process is changing when it is not.

 Long capillary tubes physically delay the pressure signal.
 The longer the run, the more lag.
 This slows measurement, hides real process changes, and makes operators chase “ghost” fluctuations.